Title: Engineer, industrialist, inventor, part-time clergyman, philanthropist

 Plot Location: Section 130, Lot 1

-Thomas married Elizabeth Hickman on February 24, 1829.
-They had nine children, six of whom survived.
-The Taskers lived for most of the late 1800s at 1502 South 5th Street
+Elizabeth Hickman became his wife for life on February 24, 1829.
+They had nine children, six of whom lived to adulthood.
+The Taskers lived for most of the latter half of the 1800s at 1502 South 5th Street.

 The company’s name changed several times between 1836 and the end of the 19th century as the Tasker and Morris families supplied sons and brothers to the ownership as the elders retired.
 The original S.P.
-Morris & Co. would become Morris, Tasker & Morris, then Pascal Iron Works, then Morris, Tasker & Co, & finally Delaware Iron Works.
-In 1858 Thomas retired and the head of the company was eventually left to one of his sons, Stephen Tasker.
-In 1872 there were two plants in Philadelphia; one at 3rd and Walnut Street, the other at 5th and Tasker.
+Morris & Co. would become Morris, Tasker & Morris, then Pascal Iron Works, then Morris, Tasker & Co.
+In 1858 Thomas retired and the head of the company was eventually left to his son, Stephen.
+In 1872 there were two plants in Philadelphia; one at 3rd and Walnut Street, the other at 5th and Tasker St.

-The demand for their products grew and business greatly increased in size, employing over 2,000 men.
-It became necessary for better efficiency to connect the two plants which were approximately 1.5 miles apart.
-They petitioned the city of Philadelphia to allow a rail line to be laid to make the connection, but the city rejected the idea.
+The demand for their products grew and the payroll expanded to include more than 2,000 employees.
+Stephen realized it would be more efficient to connect the two plants which were about 1.5 miles apart.
+The company petitioned the city of Philadelphia to allow a rail line to be laid to make the connection, but the city rejected the idea.

 Following his retirement in 1858, Thomas purchased 400 acres in various locations in Ridley Township, just southwest of Philadelphia.
 As a hobby he raised breeds of cattle, beginning with Durham cattle, then Ayrshires and Guernseys.

-When Lincoln was assassinated in April,1865 the funeral train route (called the Lincoln Special) was organized to symbolically retrace Lincoln’s journey from Springfield, IL to Washington, DC with stops along the way.
+When Lincoln was assassinated in 1865 the funeral train route made its way back to Springfield, Illinois.
 Following the viewing in the Capitol, the train’s third stop was in Philadelphia where Thomas had the honor of being a pall bearer.

 Support the Friends of Mount Moriah